robinpaulpeluri/DC2-Vulnhub-Walkthrough/README.md

 ### Privilege Escalation

-flag2 saying there is another entry point. so as we know the SSH port 7744 open lets enter through it
+according to the hint flag2 there is another entry point. so as we know the SSH port 7744 open lets enter through it

 After using tom credentials I got the Accese